mikependon/RepoDB.NET/_posts/2020-04-02-repodb-a-hybrid-orm-library-for-net.md

 ## Introduction

-Introducing RepoDb, a new high performant and efficient hybrid ORM library for .NET.
+Introducing RepoDB, a new high performant and efficient hybrid ORM library for .NET.

 To begin with, you can start reading our [Get Started](/tutorial/get-started-sqlserver) page or learn more from our [documentation](/docs).

-## Why use RepoDb?
+## Why use RepoDB?

 - Easy installation, only takes few seconds.
 - No controlled layer like `DbContext`, those make the developers speed-up the usability.